Borja Valero: Fiorentina

 On 1 August 2012, Fiorentina agreed with Villarreal for the transfer of Valero.
-The move was confirmed three days later, and he joined the Serie A side alongside teammate Gonzalo Rodríguez; after joining, he said leaving his previous club was not easy and that he still had not come to terms with its relegation.
+The move was confirmed three days later, and he joined the Serie A side alongside teammate Gonzalo Rodríguez; he stated that leaving his previous club was not easy and that he still had not come to terms with its relegation.

-Valero made an immediate impact at the Viola, scoring five league goals in 37 games in his first season and providing 11 assists as the team qualified to the Europa League.
-He scored his first goal in 2013–14 on 15 September in a 1–1 home draw against Cagliari, and, on 2 November, contributed to a 2–0 success at Milan; subsequently, he was named in Goal.com's Serie A Team of the Season.
+Valero made an immediate impact at the Viola, scoring five league goals in 37 games in his first season and providing 11 assists as the team qualified for the Europa League.
+He scored his first goal in 2013–14 on 15 September in a 1–1 home draw against Cagliari, and, on 2 November, contributed to a 2–0 win at AC Milan; subsequently, he was named in Goal.com's Serie A Team of the Season.

 On 15 July 2014, Valero signed a new deal at the Stadio Artemio Franchi until June 2019.

 Inter Milan

 On 10 July 2017, Valero transferred to Inter Milan on a three-year contract.
-He scored his first goal for his new club on 30 October, in a 2–1 away win against Hellas Verona.
+He scored his first goal for his new club on 30 October, in a 2–1 away victory against Hellas Verona.

 Valero scored twice from 19 appearances in the 2019–20 campaign for the runners-up.

-Later years
+Later career

 On 16 September 2020, aged 35, Valero returned to Fiorentina.
-On 30 June 2021, he announced his retirement from professional football, but on 19 August confirmed to have agreed to join Florence-based fan-owned Promozione amateur club Centro Storico Lebowski.
+On 30 June 2021, he announced his retirement from professional football, but on 19 August confirmed to have agreed to join Florence-based fan-owned Promozione amateur club Lebowski.

 International career

-Valero represented the Spain under-19 team at the 2004 European championships.
+Valero represented the Spain under-19 team at the 2004 UEFA European Championship.
 In the final against Turkey he entered the match as an 85th-minute substitute and, two minutes into stoppage time, scored the only goal of the game.

 On 4 June 2011, Valero made his debut for the full side, against the United States in Foxborough, Massachusetts.
 He replaced David Silva in the second half, and assisted Fernando Torres in the last goal.